Generating and sending invoices

 As a next step, you can choose to request a response that details the outcomes of the invoices you generated, including full details of payment outcomes.
 You do so by sending a request to the Amazon Payment Services batch invoicing API.

-Our Collect service makes it easy to keep track of the invoices you sent, and which invoices have been paid thanks to the comprehensive back office invoicing reporting tool.
+Our Payment Link service makes it easy to keep track of the invoices you sent, and which invoices have been paid thanks to the comprehensive back office invoicing reporting tool.

 Figure 3 - Use the back office to download reports of the invoices you sent and the payment status